lumixem/OpenGL-PBR/README.md

 A personal project through which I want to learn Physical Based Rendering.
 The project is written using OpenGL and GLSL.
 It's based on my [OpenGL Template](https://github.com/lumixem/OpenGL_Template).

-This project was supposed to be game created using OpenGL at first but I decided to learn PBR Rendering first.
+This project was supposed to be a game created using OpenGL at first but I decided to learn PBR Rendering first.
 Maybe I will create a simple game in the future using this renderer to show its features.

 ### Libraries/Tools used: